vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/slots.md

   Overriding the slot will override the whole page content (only navbar and sidebar are preserved).

-  If you have some pages that is wholely built by Vue Components instead of markdown, you can override this slot to build your own page.
+  If you have some pages that is wholely built by Vue Components instead of Markdown, you can override this slot to build your own page.

 - `navScreenTop`